Main purpose of the operations

-Credit institutions may substitute securities in repos with settlement, clearing and collateral management through the National Settlement Depository.
+Credit institutions may substitute securities in repos with clearing through the National Settlement Depository.

 Haircuts and margin calls

-To manage risks associated with repos, the Bank of Russia sets haircuts for each eligible security.
-Haircuts are based on credit quality, liquidity, and other specific features of eligible security.
+To manage risks associated with repos, the Bank of Russia sets haircuts.
 The Bank of Russia sets the initial, upper and lower haircuts and calculates current haircut for repos with terms more than one day on a daily basis.

 The initial haircut is applied to calculate the total value of securities that a credit institution should transfer to the Bank of Russia in the first leg of the repo.
+The initial haircuts depend on the type of bonds, the credit ratings of their issues (issuers).
 A security is not eligible for repos if its initial haircut is set at 100%.

-In repos conducted at the organised trading, if the current haircut exceeds the upper haircut, the Bank of Russia returns the excess securities, while if the current haircut falls below the lower haircut, the Bank of Russia’s counterparty has to supply additional cash.
+In repos with clearing through the National Clearing Centre, if the current haircut exceeds the upper haircut, the Bank of Russia returns the excess securities, while if the current haircut falls below the lower haircut, the Bank of Russia’s counterparty has to supply additional cash.

-In OTC repos conducted through the Bloomberg information system with settlement, clearing and collateral management through the National Settlement Depository, all margin calls should be settled primarily with securities, while cash should be used only if there is a lack of securities.
+In repos with settlement, clearing and collateral management through the National Settlement Depository, all margin calls should be settled primarily with securities, while cash should be used only if there is a lack of securities.

-Moreover, OTC repos conducted through the Bloomberg information system with settlements, clearing and collateral management through the National Settlement Depository, have the following specific features: revaluation of securities is made for the whole transaction portfolio of each Bank of Russia’s counterparty, rather than for each individual deal, with the use of initial haircuts set by the Bank of Russia as of the current day’s morning.
+Moreover, repos with settlements, clearing and collateral management through the National Settlement Depository, have the following specific features: revaluation of securities is made for the whole transaction portfolio of each Bank of Russia’s counterparty, rather than for each individual deal, with the use of initial haircuts set by the Bank of Russia as of the current day’s morning.